sigasi/sigasi_insights/content/manual/rules/verilog_identifiers.md

 ## VHDL keywords as module name

 The use of VHDL keywords as a (System)Verilog module name is not recommended.
 In mixed-language projects in particular it could lead to unexpected results.
-Sigasi Studio flags a warning when a VHDL keyword is used as a module name (rule 7).
+Sigasi Studio warns when a VHDL keyword is used as a module name (rule 7).

 <pre>module <span class="info">entity</span>;
 endmodule